-Stuck on the action cannot be completed because the file is open in another program?
-It’s understandable that this error can be frustrating.
-That’s why we’ve compiled all the possible fixes that should help you fix this error.
-Dig deeper into file-related errors and take appropriate measures with the File Explorer Guides.
+Is it stuck on an action that cannot be completed because the file is open in another program?
+Understandably, this error can be frustrating.
+That’s why we’ve compiled all the possible fixes to help you fix this error.
+Dig deeper into file-related mistakes and take appropriate measures with the File Explorer Guides.

-Often, the error action cannot be completed because the file is open in system occurs because some application or background process is using the manipulated file or folder.
-If this is the case, it is sufficient to find the application or background process using the file or to restart your computer.
+Often, the error action cannot be completed because the file is open in the System and because some application or background process uses the manipulated file or folder.
+If this is the case, finding the application or background process using the file or restarting your computer is sufficient.

 In File Explorer, you can search, inspect, and change the files stored on your computer.
-We suspect that there could be a problem in how it operates, which results in an inability to manipulate files and restart window explorer.
+We suspect there could be a problem with how it operates, resulting in an inability to manipulate files and restart window explorer.

 - Right-click on the Start button option and open Task Manager.

 This is a simple solution to follow, but it is likely a temporary solution.
-Follow up on the next methods if you are not getting solutions.
+Follow up on the following methods if you are not getting answers.

 Method 2: Empty Recycle Bin

-There are some reports that clearing your recycle bin can resolve the issue.
-Simply right-click on the Recycle Bin on the desktop, select Empty Recycle Bin from the pop-up menu, and empty it.
+Some reports clearing your recycle bin can resolve the issue.
+Simply right-click the Recycle Bin on the desktop, select Empty Recycle Bin from the pop-up menu, and empty it.
 If prompted, confirm the action and see the error message resolved.

-In addition to its effectiveness, it is only a temporary fix, so you should try other solutions below once you’ve managed to resolve the issue once and for all.
+In addition to its effectiveness, it is only a temporary fix, so you should try other solutions below once you’ve resolved the issue.

 Method 3: Find and Terminate the Associated Process

-The error that the action cannot be completed because the file is open in another program indicates that there are some files running behind, and it disaffirms to close itself.
+The error that the action cannot be completed because the file is open in another program indicates that some files are running behind, and it disaffirms to close itself.

-We will use Resource Monitor instead of the traditional Task Manager since it provides much better tools for finding and lifting stuck processes.
-Follow these steps to detect and lift stuck processes.
+We will use Resource Monitor instead of the traditional Task Manager since it provides better tools for finding and lifting stuck processes.
+Follow these steps to detect and raise stuck processes.

 - Press Windows + R button, type “resmon.exe” in the field, and press enter to open it up.